turtacn/agenticai/README.md

 **An Enterprise-Grade, Cloud-Native Agentic AI Infrastructure Platform**

-AgenticAI Platform is a comprehensive, Kubernetes-native infrastructure designed to deploy, manage, and govern AI agents at enterprise scale.
+Agentic AI Platform is a comprehensive, Kubernetes-native infrastructure designed to deploy, manage, and govern AI agents at enterprise scale.
 Built with security, observability, and cost optimization in mind, it provides a unified platform for running AI workloads with complete governance capabilities.

 [中文版本 README](README-zh.md) | [English Version](README.md)